ianlienfa/program-analysis-homework-1/README.md

 - Implement simple analyses with CodeQL queries.

 ### Handin Instructions:
-Submit via the Gradescope online assignment for Homework 1: <TODO: create assignment>
+Submit via the Gradescope online assignment for Homework 1: https://www.gradescope.com/courses/1103580/assignments/6615180/

 ### Grading:
 This homework is worth 100 points (with a possible 30 bonus points).
 The point